willrussell98/Machine-Learning-Projects/README.md

 ---------------------------------------
 Perceptron_algorithm_2d_3d_4d
 ---------------------------------------
 * Project Description: Visual representation of simple perceptron model in 3 different dimensions.
-Script shows how hyperparamter of the model changes as the algorithm is trained.
+Script shows how hyperparameter of the model changes as the algorithm is trained.

 * Installation and Usage: Run in terminal or notebook.